benphilip1991/del-container/README.md

 5. [Examples](#examples)

 ## About
 The Digital Enhanced Living (DEL) container (del-container) is the container application and one of the user modules for the DEL platform which handles micro health services.
 The service manages several micro applications and allows a user to use several health services from one single app.
-The container exposes several APIs that can be used to develop services for the container.
+The container exposes several APIs that can be used to develop mini health applications for the container.
 Other services contributing to the platform include [__del-auth__](https://github.com/benphilip1991/del-auth), [__del-web__](https://github.com/benphilip1991/del-web) and [__del-api__](https://github.com/benphilip1991/del-api).
-More details can be found on their respective pages.
+Once developed, registration of apps is much like other commercial app stores - mini health applications for the platform can be registered with the del-api service which then becomes available to users on the platform.
+More details can be found on the service page.
 _Please note that the repositories may be private at the moment and will be made public as they are developed._
+_The [__del-api__](https://github.com/benphilip1991/del-api) service is required for the app to function.
+Once launched, the appropriate IP address/hostname and port have to be configured in the constants class (com.del.delcontainer.utils.Constants) in the container._

 ## Architecture
 The container is based on the following architecture -